[3 Ways] How to Play WMA Files on iPhone/iPad

 Share this:

 Way 1.
-How to play WMA files on iPhone with iTunes
+How to Play WMA Files on iPhone with iTunes

 Step 1.
-Convert WMA files to MP3
+Convert WMA Files to MP3 in iTunes

 You may need to add the WMA files to your iTunes library first if they are not in iTunes library.
 Follow the steps below to add and convert WMA files to MP3 in iTunes.

 Step 2.
-Sync converted MP3 to iPhone
+Sync Converted MP3 Files to Your iPhone

 After converting WMA files, you can now transfer iTunes music from iTunes to iPhone/iPad/iPod as you used to do.

-sync music to iPhone
+Syncing selected MP3 music from iTunes to iPhone

-The process of converting and syncing WMA files to iPhone via iTunes is kind of complicated and has the risk of losing data.
+The process of converting and syncing WMA files to iPhone via iTunes is complicated and has the risk of losing data.
 To make the whole process simpler, we suggest you convert WMA files via Windows Media Player, and transfer converted WMA files to iPhone using FoneTool, a powerful data transfer tool for iOS.
 Here are simple steps you can follow.

 Step 1.
-Convert WMA files with Windows Media Player
+Convert WMA Files with Windows Media Player

 FoneTool enables you to preview and transfer selected songs as per your needs and all content on your iPhone will remain 100% safe.